Totally geodesic Lagrangian submanifolds of the pseudo-nearly K\"ahler $\mathrm{SL}(2,\mathbb{R})\times\mathrm{SL}(2,\mathbb{R})$: Introduction

 In \cite{wang} the authors showed that any Lagrangian submanifold of a six-dimensional strictly nearly Kähler manifold that has parallel second fundamental form, must have vanishing second fundamental form, i.e. it has to be totally geodesic.
 The tools the authors used, can also be applied in the pseudo-Riemannian case (see \cite{Schafer}).
 In the same paper, the authors gave a complete classification of totally geodesic Lagrangian submanifolds of the nearly Kähler $\Ss^ 3\times \Ss^ 3$.

 In this work, we study Lagrangian submanifolds of the pseudo-nearly Kähler $\Sl\times\Sl$ and we divide them in four different groups, according to their behavior with respect to an almost product structure on $\Sl\times\Sl$.
-We add the condition of being totally geodesic, and we find that these submanifolds can only be part of the first group, also called Lagrangian submanifolds of diagonalizable type.
-The classification is similar to the one in \cite{wang} for $\Ss^3\times\Ss^3$, but with one extra case.

-\begin{theorem} Any totally geodesic Lagrangian submanifold of the pseudo-nearly Kähler $\Sl\times\Sl$ is congruent to the image of one of the following maps, possibly restricted to an open subset:
+If we add the condition of being totally geodesic, we find that these submanifolds can only be part of the first group, also called Lagrangian submanifolds of diagonalizable type.
+The full classification of totally geodesic Lagrangian submanifolds of $\Sl\times\Sl$ is as follows. \begin{theorem} Any totally geodesic Lagrangian submanifold of the pseudo-nearly Kähler $\Sl\times\Sl$ is congruent to the image of one of the following maps, possibly restricted to an open subset:

 \begin{enumerate} \item $f\colon\Sl\to\Sl\times\Sl\colon u\mapsto(\id_2,u)$, \item $f\colon\Sl\to\Sl\times\Sl\colon u\mapsto(u,\ii u\ii)$, \item $f\colon\Sl\to\Sl\times\Sl\colon u\mapsto(u,\kk u\kk)$, \end{enumerate} where $\id_2,\ii,\kk$ are the matrices